Ergonomic Adaptations for the Modern Workplace

 1. Install Eye-Friendly Lighting

-Whether offices are equipped with cheap bulbs or energy-efficient fixtures, they should still be installed in an ergonomic way.
+Whether offices are equipped with cheap bulbs or energy-efficient fixtures, they should still be installed ergonomically.
 Ample lighting illuminates each room completely without causing glare on monitors or forcing workers to squint.
 Some offices use daylight bulbs or incorporate sunlight from the outdoors into their lighting plan to create a more natural interior environment.

 2. Use Adjustable Workstations